CybercentreCanada/assemblyline4_docs/docs/developer_manual.md

 {: .no_toc }

-This section of the documentation show you how to develop for AssemblyLine 4.
+This section of the documentation show you how to develop for Assemblyline 4.

 You can choose between the system or service development.
-* AssemblyLine system include UI, database and all the orchestration.
+* Assemblyline system include UI, database and all the orchestration.
 * Services are the components which perform the file analysis.